 Because a school has a high concentration of people, it is necessary to take specific measures when the health or safety of the group is at risk.
-The school's professional staff may remove or isolate a student who has been ill or has been exposed to a communicable disease or highly-transient pest, such as lice.
+The School's professional staff may remove or isolate a student who has been ill or has been exposed to a communicable disease or highly-transient pest, such as lice.

-Specific communicable diseases include diphtheria, scarlet fever, strep infections, whooping cough, mumps, measles, rubella, and other conditions indicated by the local and state health departments.
+Specific communicable diseases include diphtheria, scarlet fever, strep infections, whooping cough, mumps, Measles, rubella, and other conditions indicated by the local and state health departments.

-CONTROL OF DIRECT CONTACT COMMUNICABLE DISEASES (8453)
+CONTROL OF DIRECT-CONTACT COMMUNICABLE DISEASES (8453)

-The school district has an obligation to protect staff and students from direct contact communicable diseases.
-The school will protect the privacy of the person affected and those in contact with the affected person.
+The School District has an obligation to protect staff and students from noncasual-contact communicable diseases.
+When a noncasual-contact communicable disease is suspected, the student's health will be reviewed by a panel of resource people, including the County Health Department.
+The School will protect the privacy of the person affected and those in contact with the affected person.
 Students and staff will be permitted to remain in school unless there is definitive evidence to warrant exclusion.

-Direct contact communicable diseases include sexually transmitted diseases, AIDS, ARC-AIDS Related Complex, HIV, Hepatitis B, and other diseases that may be specified by the Ohio Board of Health.
+Noncasual-contact communicable diseases include sexually transmitted diseases, AIDS, ARC-AIDS Related Complex, HIV, Hepatitis B, and other diseases that may be specified by the State Board of Health.